Fatheed7/the-jet-reds/README.md

   - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
   - [Bootstrap](https://getbootstrap.com/) - Main framework used for the site, with a focus on responsiveness.
   - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
+  - [Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) - Used to check colour contrast to ensure usability for users with visual impairements.
   - [Favicon.io](https://favicon.io) - Used to generate Favicon image.
   - [Font Awesome](https://fontawesome.com/) - Used for Social Media icons in footer.
   - [GitHub](https://github.com/) - Used for version control and hosting.